Camp: Emerald Necklace Camp

 Program Type(s): Families

 Registration for 2017 Emerald Necklace Camp will begin February 1, 2017

-Emerald Necklace Camp is back for 2016!
+Emerald Necklace Camp will be back in 2017!
 Campers ages 11-14 will explore the Zoo and take field trips to other areas of Cleveland Metroparks to hike, kayak, learn the basics of golf, and more.

 Campers will visit Cleveland Metroparks Zoo, Watershed Stewardship Center at West Creek Reservation, Rocky River Nature Center, Seneca Golf Course, and Hinckley Reservation.
 Locations are subject to change.

 - Monday - Cleveland Metroparks Zoo: Campers will tour behind the scenes, meet animals up close, and tour animal exhibits.

 - Tuesday - Watershed Stewardship Center at West Creek Reservation: Campers will find and identify many aquatic invertebrates while they go pond dipping as well as go on a stormwater hike and tour.